New Again

 New Again is the fourth studio album by American rock band Taking Back Sunday.
 When guitarist Fred Mascherino left the group after the Projekt Revolution tour ended in September 2007, band members took a break after years of touring.
 New Again was recorded in October and November 2008 at several studios in New York and California with David Kahne and Matt Squire as producers.
 Matthew Fazzi of Facing New York joined Taking Back Sunday in early 2008.
 He was praised by vocalist Adam Lazzara and the group's manager for incorporating new instruments into the group's sound.
 Guitarist Eddie Reyes called the album "one of the most aggressive records we've ever written".
 Towards the end of 2008, the group revealed the album's title, went on a US tour, and made "Carpathia" available for streaming.

 Following a European tour in April 2009, the title-track was released as a free download.
 Later in the month, "Carpathia" was released as a Record Store Day release, and "Sink into Me" was released as a single.
 After "Everything Must Go" was made available for streaming, the band toured the US in May and June.
 New Again was released on June 2 through Warner Bros.
 Records, with several editions of the album featuring bonus tracks and video content.
 Following the release of the title-track as a single in July, the group had a support slot on Blink-182's North American tour in August and September.
 The group embarked on a short US tour in October, followed by a co-headlining US tour with The All-American Rejects in November and December.
 After an appearance at Soundwave festival in Australia in February and March 2010, Fazzi and Rubano left the group; in their place, former members John Nolan and Shaun Cooper returned to the band.

 New Again sold 48,000 copies in its first week of release, charting at number 7 on the Billboard 200.
 It also reached the top 10 on several other Billboard charts.
 The album also reached the top 40 in Canada and Australia.
 "Sink into Me" reached the top 40 on the Alternative Songs and Hot Rock Songs charts.
 New Again received a generally favorable response from critics, who praised the album's sound and Lazzara's vocals despite the latter's own dislike of the record.
-Subsequently, few songs have been performed live after the release of the band's fifth studio album, Taking Back Sunday.
-"Everything Must Go,” “Catholic Knees,” and “Lonely, Lonely” have made rare appearances, with no other songs from the album being played.
+Subsequently, few songs have rarely made it to the live setlist after the release of the band's fifth studio album, Taking Back Sunday.